Kelly Wissman

 About

-Dr. Kelly Wissman is an Associate Professor in the Department of Literacy Teaching and Learning at the University at Albany.
+Dr. Kelly Wissman is an Associate Professor and Co-Chair of the Department of Literacy Teaching and Learning at the University at Albany.
 Across her scholarship and teaching, she considers how children’s literature, writing, and the arts can facilitate the creation of more equitable and humanizing educational spaces for all students.
 Her research and teaching interests include children’s literature; sociocultural approaches to writing; practitioner inquiry; the interplay of literacies, identities, and equity; and multimodal composing.
 She pursues these interests through collaborative, arts-based, and ethnographic research methodologies.

 Dr. Wissman is the Director of the Capital District Writing Project (CDWP), a site of the National Writing Project.
-The CDWP is a vibrant network of K-16 educators working to enhance the teaching of writing within the Capital Region’s schools and to create a future where every person is an accomplished writer and engaged learner.
-The CDWP was recognized with a 2020 President’s Award for Exemplary Public Engagement and recently received funding for project entitled Freedom Dreaming for Educational Justice.
-This project will bring together a diverse coalition of writers, artists, educators, K-12 students, and community members to create multimedia “education freedom dreams” to be exhibited in a range of virtual and campus spaces.
+Recipient of a 2020 President’s Award for Exemplary Public Engagement, the CDWP is a vibrant network of K-16 educators working to enhance the teaching of writing within the Capital Region’s schools and to create a future where every person is an accomplished writer, engaged learner, and active participant in an interconnected, digital world.

 From 2015-2021, Dr. Wissman served as a Co-editor of Language Arts, the premiere journal for the teaching of the language arts at the elementary and middle school levels.
 She is also a member of the Editorial Board of the Journal of Children’s Literature and the Journal of Adolescent and Adult Literacy.